Expat or Foreigner Divorce in Singapore: 10 Legal Issues to Consider

 This may require you to start another divorce proceeding in the foreign jurisdiction.
 It is recommended that you contact a local divorce lawyer in the foreign jurisdiction for advise on the applicable law.

-For more information, please refer to our article on overseas matrimonial assets.
+For more information, please refer to our article on what happens to overseas matrimonial assets in a divorce.

 After the Divorce has been Finalised